shohamy7/ObservabilityOnboarding/learning/opentelemetry/part1.md

 You should have the understanding of what is exactly OpenTelemetry and why OpenTelemetry is important.
 Also, you should be able to answer the following questions:

-1. History before OpenTelemetry
+1. Elaborate on the history before OpenTelemetry
 2. What is OpenTelemetry (aka OTEL)?
-3. How OpenTelemetry relates to Observability?
+3. How does OpenTelemetry relate to Observability?
-4. How OpenTelemetry revolutionized the monitoring/observability world?
+4. How did OpenTelemetry revolutionize the monitoring/observability world?
 5. What are signals?
 6. Jaeger vs OpenTelemetry?
-How they relate?
+How do they relate?
-7. Pick 3 OpenTelemetry concept and explain about them.
+7. Pick 3 OpenTelemetry concepts and explain them.

 ## Outcome

-Write an article answering the above question and adding your take about OpenTelemetry, pros & cons.
+Write an article answering the above questions, adding your take about OpenTelemetry, pros & cons.